budak7273/ArmorModules/Old_README.md

 Put a copy of the NogSource repo into your project's Source folder.
 (TODO probably [powersuit](https://github.com/Nogg-aholic/PowerSuit) now but confirm)

 You will need to configure the .uproject to point to the dependencies from Nog.
-Add the following to the Modules section.
+Open it in a text editor and add the following to the Modules section.
 ```
         {
             "Name": "PowerSuit",